-7 Conclusions
+8 Conclusions

-We proposed a generic framework which allows to modify a wide class of convex learning algorithms such that they can learn parameters of the piece-wise constant (PWC) and the piece-wise linear (PWL) functions from examples.
+We proposed a generic framework which allows to modify a wide class of convex learning algorithms so that they can learn parameters of the piece-wise constant (PWC) and the piece-wise linear (PWL) functions from examples.
 The learning objective of the original algorithm is augmented by a convex term which enforces compact bins to emerge from an initial fine discretization.
 In contrast to existing methods, the proposed approach learns the discretization and the parameters of the decision function simultaneously.
 In addition, learning is converted to a convex problem which is solvable efficiently by global methods.
-We instantiated the proposed framework for three problems, namely, learning PWC histogram representation of sequential data, estimation of the PWL probability density function and learning PWL data embedding.
-The proposed algorithms were evaluated on synthetic and standard public benchmarks and applied to malware detection in network traffic data.
+We instantiated the proposed framework for three problems, namely, learning PWC histogram representation of sequential data, estimation of the PWL probability density function and learning PWL data embedding for nonlinear classification.
+The proposed algorithms were evaluated on synthetic data and standard public benchmarks and applied to malware detection in network traffic data.
 It was demonstrated that the proposed convex algorithms yield models with fewer number of parameters with comparable or better accuracy than the existing methods.
+The main disadvantage of the proposed method, when compared to heuristic local methods like Pele et al. (2013), is a higher computational time required to solve the convex problem.